-- 12. A country may provide nominations to the Roster of Experts, which is a living document.
-Countries may suggest names of experts to serve as country expert reviewers of that country's R-PP or other R-PPs or for general technical assistance work.
-The FMT will consider a country's nomination, ascertain that the nominated experts have not been involved in the writing of the R-PP, and may select one or two country experts so nominated as part of the 6-10 members of a typical TAP R-PP country review team. - 13.
-A phased review process for R-PPs will be used.
+- 11. The FMT checks the R-PP for completeness and content.
+In consultation with the submitting country, the FMT determines whether the R-PP is in full draft or final version and is ready to be forwarded to the TAP for R-PP independent external review. - 12.
+Selection of ad hoc TAP country teams is performed by the FMT, using TAP experts with previous experience reviewing R-PPs for FCPF, the Roster of Experts, country nominations, and other sources of candidates.
+A country or others may provide nominations to the Roster of Experts, which is a living document.
+A country whose R-PP is being reviewed may suggest names of experts to serve as country expert reviewers of that country's R-PP or other R-PPs or for general technical assistance work.
+The FMT will consider a country's nomination, review credentials and ascertain that the nominated experts have not been involved in the writing of the R-PP, and may select one or possibly two country experts nominated by the country being reviewed as part of the 6-10 members of a typical TAP R-PP country review team (which generally will include about three experts in total with significant country expertise). - A phased review process for R-PPs will be used.
 The FMT may facilitate exchange of comments and inputs between selected TAP experts and the country focal point responsible for development of an R-PP prior to formal submission of the full draft.
 Informal comments will be offered on early drafts or draft components of an emerging R-PP, preceding formal submission of the R-PP by the country.
 To this end, the REDD Country Participant may present the draft R-PP to the PC members, FMT, TAP, and World Bank-on an informal basis-for discussion and feedback.
 This could take the form of a presentation during a PC meeting, or a videoconference, teleconference, or in-country presentation if resources and timing allow.
 The purpose of such interaction will be for PC members, the TAP, the FMT, and the World Bank to provide early comments and to help clarify issues or methods relevant for REDD or respond to provisional R-PP text or activities, so that many issues are addressed prior to formal submission of the R-PP draft.
-The formal review will be undertaken by the TAP once the country formally submits its R-PP. Once the TAP synthesis review or its equivalent (e.g., a conference call or videoconference with TAP members) has been shared with the country, the country has at least two weeks to incorporate the TAP's suggestions in its R-PP. - In parallel with the TAP review, the World Bank task team will identify those activities in the R-PP where FCPF has been requested to allocate grant resources to assist the REDD Country Participant in formulating and/or implementing its R-PP. The task team may already have been in contact with the country and provided technical advice on the R-PP. In addition to providing technical advice, the task team conducts due diligence by assessing how the Bank's applicable policies and procedures on safeguards, procurement and financial management will apply during the preparation of the R-PP and in the Readiness Preparation phase, and if activities expected to be funded by the FCPF are in compliance with said policies.
+The formal review will be undertaken by the TAP once the country formally submits its R-PP. The TAP will share its draft or final synthesis review or its equivalent (e.g., a conference call or videoconference with TAP members) with the country prior to posting of the country's final R-PP version before a PC meeting, ideally allowing the country time to incorporate any response to the TAP's recommendations into its R-PP. - 14.
+In parallel with the TAP review, the World Bank task team6 will identify those activities in the R-PP where FCPF has been requested to allocate grant resources to assist the REDD Country Participant in formulating and/or implementing its R-PP. The task team may provide technical advice on the R-PP, and conducts due diligence (by assessing how the Bank's applicable policies and procedures on safeguards, procurement and financial management will apply during the preparation of the R-PP and in the Readiness Preparation phase, and if activities expected to be funded by the FCPF are in compliance with said policies).
 The Bank task team will write a Readiness Preparation Proposal Assessment Note summarizing this review.
-The Bank's assessment is shared with the submitting REDD Country Participant with a view to allowing the country to enhance the quality of its R-PP, to be informed about the Bank's views regarding proposed R-PP activities and their compliance with the Bank's policies and procedures.
-The assessment must be completed before the World Bank can sign the grant agreement to support the execution of the studies and activities provided for in the R-PP. This assessment also may help alert the REDD Country Participant to potential issues that may emerge regarding other, non-FCPF-funded activities included within its R-PP. - 15.
-If the FMT determines the R-PP to be complete, the FMT posts the revised R-PP and the TAP synthesis review on the public website of the FCPF and notifies the PC and Observers at least two weeks prior to the scheduled PC discussion.
-The FMT also provides the Bank's Assessment Note to the PC prior to the PC discussion.
-The submitting country should clearly indicate how the revised R-PP has been modified to address prior comments, via a cover letter or within the revised R-PP.
+The Bank's assessment is shared with the submitting REDD Country